nefarius/docs.nefarius.at/docs/projects/DsHidMini/How-to-Install.md

 ![DSHMC_PairingCheck](images/DSHMC_PairingCheck.png){: .glightbox }
 - If the "pairing" check is _Ok_ like in the picture above but the device is still not connecting by Bluetooth, **try resetting your controller by pressing the `reset` button on its back**, connecting by USB again to have it re-paired to the current Bluetooth address then trying connecting wireless again.
 Remember to always confirm in the DsHidMini Control UI Tool if the pairing was successful before trying to connect wireless

-If after all those tries the device still fails to connect, then ___maybe___:
+If after all those tries the device still fails to connect, then ***maybe***:

 - Your Bluetooth dongle is somehow faulty/unsupported.
 Try with another model.
 Also, try using DsHidMini and BthPS3 in another computer or notebook with Bluetooth support to try your luck
 - You may have a fake, copy-cat DS3 controller that uses insecure connections (unsolvable issue).
 [Be sure to see how to check if this is the case](https://github.com/nefarius/DsHidMini/issues/61)
-- You have a fake/copycat controller that expects some specific PS3 behavior that is not mimicked by DsHidMini. __This project is focused on official Sony controllers, so aftermarket controllers may or may not work.
-As such, if a fake controller does not connect via Bluetooth you are on your own and we kindly ask you to refrain from opening support tickets__
+- You have a fake/copycat controller that expects some specific PS3 behavior that is not mimicked by DsHidMini. **This project is focused on official Sony controllers, so aftermarket controllers may or may not work.
+As such, if a fake controller does not connect via Bluetooth you are on your own and we kindly ask you to refrain from opening support tickets!**
-    - You are free to [try reaching us through the proper means](https://vigem.org/Community-Support/) to verify _why_ the controller does not connect, but if it ends up being the controller's fault you are out of luck.
+  - You are free to [try reaching us through the proper means](../../../Community-Support.md) to verify *why* the controller does not connect, but if it ends up being the controller's fault you are out of luck.